grasshoppermouse/descent/README.md

 # descent
 Kinship stats for anthropologists.

-This shiny app provides a simple user interface to the GENLIB pacakge.
+This shiny app provides a simple user interface to the GENLIB package.

 Try it here: